Best UGC Solutions for Beauty and Skincare Brands

 In this article

-Why beauty needs specialised UGC tooling
+Why does beauty need specialised UGC tooling?

 Beauty has the highest UGC conversion lift of any ecommerce category (median 34% per the State of UGC 2026 report) and the strictest claim regulations.
 A generic UGC tool that surfaces every customer photo gives you both an FTC compliance risk and a shade-mismatch problem in the same widget.
 Beauty needs platforms that filter for skin-tone diversity, hold ingredient context, and keep claims compliant.